keystonejs/keystone/.changeset/calm-apes-unite.md

 '@keystonejs/field-content': minor
 ---

-Fixes some visual and console bugs with the content editor UI.
+Fixed some visual and console bugs with the content editor UI.